 What do we mean by saying that it is a religious order?

-The Order was born as a monastic community inspired by St. John the Baptist.
-This community, which was created by Amalfitan Merchants around 1050, ran a hospice providing care and shelter for pilgrims to the Holy Land.
-In 1113 it received formal acknowledgement as a religious Order from Pope Paschal II.
-Before the loss of the island of Malta (1798) most of the knights were religious, having taken the three vows of poverty, chastity and obedience.
+The Order was born as a monastic community inspired by St John the Baptist in the Holy Land around 1050.
+The Hospitallers ran a hospice providing care and shelter for pilgrims of any faith.
+In 1113 it received formal acknowledgement as a religious order from Pope Paschal II, granting it the right to freely elect its superiors without interference from other lay or religious authorities and providing the legal basis of its indipendence.
+Before 1798 all knights were religious, having taken the three vows of poverty, chastity and obedience.

 Is it a military order?